jakericedesigns/houdini_black_magic/README.md

 To understand Covariance, you must first understand variance.
 At it's core variance is all about finding the squared delta (difference) of a variable to it's mean.
 Or in more readable terms, what's the average distance from any sample in a data set, to it's average.

 In a 1 dimensional system, where X is some random variable with *n* samples, variance is defined as this:

 ![Variance Equation](./img/variance_equation.svg)

 Where ![mu](./img/mu.svg) is the mean of our data set defined by:

 ![1d Mean Equation](./img/mean_equation_1d.svg)

-In the case of something like houdini there are plenty of ways averaging the values of all sorts of different operations, let's start this off by working with the average X position of the classic pighead.
+As a refresher, let's start by just doing the variance of the X axis of a given input object.

 ### So let's drop down a pighead and then a wrangle in detail mode.